bigfix/developer.bigfix.com/site/pages/action-script/guide/dynamic_download.md

 Dynamic downloads must specify files with the confirmation of a size or SHA hash algorithm.
 The URL, size, and SHA hash algorithm can come from a source outside of the action script.
-For dynamic downloading BigFix uses a white-list of URL to ensure that only authorized URL can download files.
+For dynamic downloading, BigFix uses a white-list of URLs to ensure that only authorized URLs can download files.
 This is the path to the white list:

 ```